dylanlan/dylanlan.github.io/_posts/2024-01-04-oren-sewers.md

 categories: adventure
 ---

-We discovered that the secret treasure Oren Key granted access to the sewers underneath Oren City.
+In our previous quest, we discovered that the secret buried treasure was an Oren Key which granted access to the sewers underneath Oren City.
 Why would access to sewers be considered treasure, one might ask?
 We certainly had no idea!
 But adventure awaits none the less!
 It was such an exciting quest, in fact, that _some_ of us forgot to cement our Aisling memories for future reflection - too caught up in the excitement of the moment.
 Oh well!

 We found a few vicious salamanders, which gave us mighty trouble.
 We discovered that their defensive element was Darkness, but we lacked any strong Light-based attacks.
 Regardless, we powered through with our elemental disadvantage, like the courageous Aislings that we are.
 After a grueling 16 minutes of straight assail, the salamander finally teetered, and fell over.